BitbankLux/Ibisa_mainFlow/README.md

 For this mock-up, to make community indemnification more realistic there is a last account that represents the rest of the community and its field of current total is 10,000 times more that each individual account.

+> If we have more time, once the first simple mock-up works, a more flashy front-end would replace the cards with a zoomable Google Map where there will be remarkable dots representing farmers.
+When the mouse hovers over a dot, there would be a tooltip box displaying the same content as in the card above.
+The map could represent India and Bengla Desh, for example, and we could zoom in some Bengali farmers, and some in Gujarat, India.
+Then the account representing the rest of the community would have to be represented somehow externally to the map.

 We can click on a button to trigger a simulated periodic premium collection.
 The latter will increase by a same amount for each agreement, in the demo, for example 100 rupees (in digital assets).
 The community account will increase by 10,000 times the individual amount.